ncsa/MayomicsVC/README.md

     * clusters with node sharing,
     * clusters without node sharing.

-The workflow must support repetitive fans and merges in the codei, conditionally on user choice in the runfile:
+The workflow must support repetitive fans and merges in the code, conditionally on user choice in the runfile:
 * support splitting of the input sequencing data into chunks, performing alignment in parallel on all chunks, and merging the aligned files per-sample for sorting and deduplication;
 * support splitting of aligned/dedupped BAMs for parallel realignment and recalibration per-chromosome.